-Groundwater is defined as a water resource or aquifer, whereby an aquifer is a geological formation which has structures or textures that hold water or permit appreciable water movement through them.
+Groundwater - water found in the subsurface in the saturated zone below the water table or contained in an aquifer, whereby an aquifer is a geological formation which has structures or textures that hold water or permit appreciable water movement through them.

-Baseflow is defined as the portion that contributes to the stream by delayed sources and groundwater and it is considered the lowest discharge of the stream in the dry season.
+Baseflow - the delayed flow that reaches a stream essentially as groundwater is and is considered the lowest discharge of the stream in the dry season.